Answered By: Caryl Wyatt Last Updated: Mar 27, 2018 Views: 1410

 Answered By: Caryl Wyatt

-An Annotated Bibliography is made up of three parts:
+An Annotated Bibliography is a list of sources that include annotations of each source.
+Each annotation is made up of three parts:

 - Citation: this is in either APA or MLA format; you include one citation for each source you found in your research

 - Summary: a short summary of what is included in your source, which may be composed of the reasoning behind their research, research methods, and conclusions reached

 - Evaluation: a short evaluation of the source from your point of view; would you be able to use it for your paper?
 Why or why not?